Ivo-Balbaert/The_Way_to_Jai/book/12_Basics of structs.md

 - in (3) we attempt to assign a Patient to a Person variable, this errors out!
 - in (4) we assign an Employee to a Person variable, this works, but of course only retains the name in p1.

 So #as means we can implicitly cast from the subtype to the supertype!
+#as using p: Person;
+   can also be written as:
+using #as p: Person;

 #as is also used in the Type_Info_ types, discussed in § 16.2